mendix/widgets-resources/packages-native/safe-area-view/README.md

 # Safe area view widget

 Prevents content being rendered in unsafe areas like rounded screen corners or a notch.
-Currently, this widget only supports iOS.
+Currently this widget only supports iOS.

+## Usage

+Place the Safe are view widget onto an empty page, place other widgets inside its content area and apply a custom style class to the page to give the unsafe areas a specific background color.
+To achieve the same result, the widget could also be placed inside a container that has a background color applied to it via a design property.

 ## Custom styling